Roasted Brussels Sprouts with Brown Butter and Almonds is a lovely, low-stress side dish you’re going to love!

 - Meanwhile, place almonds in a dry, non-stick skillet.
 Place over medium-low heat and gently toast until just beginning to change color, about 3-4 minutes.
 Be careful not to burn the almonds.
 Set aside.

 - Heat butter over medium-high heat.
 Reduce heat to medium-low and cook until it begins to change color--approximately 5-6 minutes.
 Remove from heat.

-- Transfer Brussels sprouts and almonds to serving dish.
-Drizzle with browned butter, leaving milk solids behind in the pan.
+- Transfer Brussels sprouts and almonds to serving the dish.
+Drizzle with browned butter, leaving browned milk solids behind in the saucepan.